 Why did you choose to enter into a partnership with your brother?

 Mzwandile: I have always had an understanding with my brother and partnerships are extremely difficult things.
 It’s almost trial and error on what you will get.
-It’s when things go wrong, that you really understand the complexity of partnerships.
+It’s when things go wrong, that you understand the complexity of partnerships.
 Most people choose partnerships because of [the need for] financial contributions.
 It’s all smiles when things are good but it becomes a nightmare when they’re not.
 We all know there will be bad patches when things go wrong.

 Ziggy: Muzi and I had an early start in terms of business.
 We understand each other, we have worked together in a family business.
 We had already learnt and understood each other from an early age.
 Partnerships are a difficult thing, so working with him made it easier.
 Our work ethics had already been defined.